The Most Full L-Theanine Review

 These are Serotonin, Dopamine, GABA, and Norepinephrine.

-First of all, an ability to cross blood barrier fast allows to save time and directly targets required areas to reduce anxiety, preclude restlessness, stress or improve motivation, energy, and concentration.
+First of all, the ability to cross BBB fast allows to save time and directly target required areas for reducing anxiety, preclude restlessness, stress, or improve motivation, energy, and concentration.

-This happens due to the unique capability of L-Theanine to prevent over-activity of the brain and balance neurochemical activity for a good mental performance.
+It happens because L-Theanine is able to prevent over-activity of the brain and balance neurochemicals for a good mental performance.

-By stabilization of brain excitation state, this supplement produces many benefits from a feeling of calmness, relaxation, to tranquility.
+By stabializaing the brain’s excitation state, this supplement provides such benefits as feeling of calmness, relaxation, to tranquility.

 But not only is Serotonin affected by L-Theanine, as this supplement also involves Dopamine and Norepinephrine.

-In fact, Dopamine and Norepinephrine are those neurotransmitters which promote a positive attitude, good mood and motivation.
+In fact, Dopamine and Norepinephrine are those neurotransmitters which promote positive attitude, good mood and motivation.

-L-Theanine is one of the supplements offering a wide range of focus boosting and anxiety relieving qualities.
+L-Theanine is one of the supplements which offers a wide range of focus boosting and anxiety relieving qualities.

 It has been used for years as a commercial product specifically aimed to improve concentration, focus, mood, and memory.

 Mental performance is highly increased by L-Theanine as your brain gets more energy, oxygen, and good blood flow for persistently high performance.